 What happened next...

-Adding to this interesting events, in an email to Ars Technica, a website covering news and opinions in technology, science, politics, and society, an Instagram spokesperson expressed that by using Instagram embedding API users of the platform acquired no copyright license to display embedded images on other websites.
+Adding to these interesting events, in an email to Ars Technica, a website covering news and opinions in technology, science, politics, and society, an Instagram spokesperson expressed that by using Instagram embedding API users of the platform acquired no copyright license to display embedded images on other websites.

 The issue is not an Instagram issue

 The discussion about the legality of embedding third-party materials is not an Instagram issue, there other platforms that also use API for similar purposes.
-Additionally, this is not the first time courts deal with issues related to the use embedded images.
+Additionally, this is not the first time courts deal with issues related to the use of embedded images.